AndrewChamp/debug-toolset/README.md

 ```

 ### Output array
-This method will output your array in '<pre>' tags for readability.
+This method will output your array in _<pre>_ tags for readability.
 Like all the other methods & properties in this class, this output is only visible to the IP's listed in the $development array.
 ```php
 $debug->printArray($myArray);
 ```